zalameedi/utility-scripts/README.md

 # utility-scripts
-Throwaway scripts to automate manual labor
+Throwaway scripts to automate manual labor.
+May or may not make sense given inadequate context.